 It’s definitely a tough one.
 Imagine this: It’s the start of term, and you feel well prepared for your new class.

-You are ready to hit the ground running by building on what they already know.
+You are ready to hit the ground running this academic year by building on what they already know.
 So, you plan a range of interesting and challenging lessons to facilitate this, propped up by teaching strategies you’ve carefully woven through them.

 Yet a couple of Maths lessons in, it is apparent that those green boxes on your tracker system are lying …